5 promotional pricing strategies for increasing sales

 We’re just judicious in their use, as should every Shopify merchant walking the tightrope of staying true to itself while remaining profitable and maximizing customer lifetime value.

-The benefits of promotional pricing
+The benefits of pricing promotions

 Who doesn’t like to save money?